socadk/patterns/about/index.md

 title: About Patterns
 ---

+*Note and disclaimer: this is a draft page serving as PoC/MVP, work in progress!*

 <!-- pattern DoD: mined not invented; rule of three; review -->

+## What is a pattern?
+Why bother?

 See <https://www.europlop.net/patterns/> and <https://www.hillside.net/patterns/about-patterns> for the time being.

+## How to write patterns?
+How to get started?

+See [this page](./writing/authoring.md) in this repository (work in progress).

 <!-- no effect: -->
 <style>